Curved Koszul duality of algebras over unital versions of binary operads: Application: symplectic Poisson n -algebras

 where we use the shuffle coproduct of $\bar{S}^{c}(X)$.
 Thus we see that the differential stays inside the universal enveloping algebra, and is precisely the one of the bar/cobar resolution of the abelian $c\Lie_{n}$ algebra $V_{+} = V \oplus \R \uni$.
 Thanks to Lemma~\ref{lem:missing} below, we know that $\U_{c\Lie_{n}}$ preserves quasi-isomorphisms (the unit is freely adjoined and hence is not a boundary), and the universal enveloping algebra of an abelian Lie algebra is just a symmetric algebra, hence:

 This last algebra is simply $\U_{u\Pois_{n}}(A)$, as claimed. \end{proof}

 We now state the missing lemma in the previous proof.
-For simplicitly we state it for unshifted Lie algebra; the $c\Lie_{n}$ case is identical.
-The functor $\U_{\Lie} = \U$ preserves quasi-isomorphisms (we can filter it by tensor powers and apply Künneth's theorem as we are working over a field).
-However, in general, the functor $\U_{c\Lie}(-) = \U_{\Lie}(-) / (X_{\uni})$ does not preserve quasi-isomorphisms, because of the quotient.
+For simplicity we state it for unshifted Lie algebra; the $c\Lie_{n}$ case is identical.
+The functor $\U_{\Lie} = \U$ preserves quasi-isomorphisms: we can filter it by tensor powers and apply Künneth's theorem as we are working over a field.
+We thus get the following result on $\U_{c\Lie}(-) = \U_{\Lie}(-) / (X_{\uni})$: